caltechlibrary/newt/newtmustache.1.md

 ## Features

-- Newt Mustache only runs on localhost at the designated port (default is 3032).
+- Newt Mustache only runs on localhost at the designated port (default is 8011).
 - Templates are read in at startup and are retained in memory bound to the request path.
+- Vocabulary files are read in at startup and bound to the request path.
+- Options are set at startup and bound to the request path.
 - No addition reads are performed once the web service starts listening.
-- Patterns expressed in the request definitions are available in the object passed to the template
+- Variables found expressed in the request path are available in the `.options` passed to the template.

 # YAML_CONFIG_FILE